njleonzhang/vue-data-tables/docs/serverData.md

 </script>
 ```

->  Notice: `load-data` function must return a `Promise` instance, it should be resolved when http request successes,
+>  Notice: The `load-data` function must return a `Promise` instance, it should be resolved when the http request succeeds,
-   should be reject when http request fails.
+   and it should be rejected when http request fails.

 ### free mode
-  In this mode, `DataTablesServer` just render the table according to the property you provide, you need to handle `loading` yourself.
+  In this mode, `DataTablesServer` just renders the table according to the property you provide, you need to handle `loading` yourself.
-  `auto loading mode` should be enough for most scenario, but if you want to handle `loading` yourself for some special
+  `auto loading mode` should be enough for most scenarios, but if you want to handle `loading` yourself for some special
   reason, use `free mode`

-  To enable this mode, don't provide `load-data` property, but provide `loading` property and leverage event `query-change`.
+  To enable this mode, don't provide the `load-data` property, but provide the `loading` property and leverage the `query-change` event.

   | Property | Desc | Type |